Getting to Grips with "For the Record"

 Our project partners

 Gloucestershire Archives is part of Gloucestershire County Council and provides an archives service for Gloucestershire and South Gloucestershire.
-The other organisations supporting this project are: Gloucestershire Family History Society, which currently runs its Family History Centre from the Frith Centre on the Archives' site; Gloucestershire Constabulary, which is relocating its archive collection to strongrooms at the Archives, and the Office of the Police and Crime Commissioner for Gloucestershire; the Diocese of Gloucester; South Gloucestershire Council; Gloucestershire Local History Association; Messier Bugatti Dowty; and the Friends of Gloucestershire Archives, which is leading on fundraising.
+The other organisations supporting this project are: Gloucestershire Family History Society, which has already moved into the newly configured Heritage Hub; Gloucestershire Constabulary, which is relocating its archive collection to strongrooms at the Archives, and the Office of the Police and Crime Commissioner for Gloucestershire; the Diocese of Gloucester; South Gloucestershire Council; Gloucestershire Local History Association; Messier Bugatti Dowty; and the Friends of Gloucestershire Archives, which is leading on fundraising.

 What we hope to achieve